cloudmesh-community/hid-sp18-523/project-paper/proj.md

 Regression is based on the continuous variable or data, we need to predict the future state of data is known as regression

-Unsupervised algorithms are on the dataset, where we donot see the target variable for prediction, we learn its behavior set of vector input variable to identify the clustering group of similar behavior data or sample  [@sckitml] Kaggle is a known location for different kind of
+Unsupervised algorithms are on the dataset, where we do not see the target variable for prediction, we learn its behavior set of vector input variable to identify the clustering group of similar behavior data or sample  [@sckitml] Kaggle is a known location for different kind of